 What is CORE?

-Launched in 2015 by UW System President Raymond Cross, the Commitment to Operational Reform and Excellence (CORE) is an ongoing, multilayered effort to standardize and improve UW System’s business processes, with the central goal of effectively and efficiently using our resources to keep a UW education available and affordable to students and families.
-For many years, the percentage of UW System’s annual budget devoted to administrative costs has been significantly below the national average, but we remain committed to continue to identify ways to lower it even further, through the use of innovative business practices.
+Launched in 2015 by UW System President Raymond Cross, the Commitment to Operational Reform and Excellence (CORE) is an ongoing, multilayered effort to standardize and improve UW System’s business processes.
+The central goal is to effectively and efficiently use our resources to keep a UW education available and affordable to students and families.
+For many years, the percentage of UW System’s annual budget devoted to administrative costs has been significantly below the national average, but we remain committed to identifying ways to lower it even further, through the use of innovative business practices.

 CORE, a key part of UW System’s 2020 Forward Strategic Framework, is based on a set of four guiding principles: